bharatnc/bharatnc.github.io/pages/about.md

 <br>

-Apart from Linux Systems, I also develop web-applications.
-I have some extensive experience working with Python and PHP developing applications.
-I have used Flask and Django in the past and have also deployed a couple of applications onto Amazon AWS.
-Now a new found interest in Systems and Network programming.
-I am trying my best to work on open source softwares and I am really excited to contribute something to the open-source community!<br>
+For a beginning, I am giving my best to work on open source softwares and I am really excited to contribute something to the open-source community!
+I am  looking forward to sharing my experiences as a Software Developer here on my blog.<br>
 <br>

-You can take a look at my Resume [here] .

 [here]: http://www.bharatnc.com/cv/